What is your standard response to stress and how does it affect your communication and your relationships?

 To be able to access a centered state when under duress, practice this exercise until it become second nature.

-If you would like to become more aware of your own body language and the impact it has on others, take a look at the September 8 workshop on “Showing Up & Speaking with Confidence”.
+If you would like to become more aware of your own body language and practice centering, join us for the May 15th workshop on “Leadership Presence – Bringing Your Body to Work”.